How SMBs Use Social Media

 Very Small Businesses and Self-Funded Startups

 For the new entrepreneur looking to build their business from the ground up, Facebook is a very good tool.
-Not only does it give small businesses the opportunity to get their brand out there, it also provides them with the ability to interact with potential customers and share their culture.
-Other social media platforms can work for these companies too, but without the strategies and services that larger businesses use, there will always be kind of a soft cap on how effective social media can be for the really small business.
+This platform provides them with the ability to interact with potential customers and share their culture.
+Other platforms can work for these companies, but without the strategies and services there can be a cap on how effective social media is for the really small business.

 Established Small Businesses and Well-Funded Startups

 As a company’s marketing budget swells, so do the possibilities, especially with social media.
-The established small business typically has the revenue to afford at least a middling marketing strategy and will use it to create a marketing hub, create content, and further press the issue as far as getting their brand out to the world.
+The established small business typically has the revenue to afford a middling marketing strategy.
+They can use it to create a marketing hub and get their brand out to the world.
 At this level, many businesses look to purchase the services of a marketing agency.
-Like managed services, a marketing agency handles a lot of the marketing for your business, so that the people in a business can focus on doing what it does best.
+Like managed services, marketing agencies handle marketing for your business so you can focus on doing what you do best.

-Startups that are well financed function a bit different but also use agency options.
-They are typically trying to develop products and services and use the agency right along with the development of their offerings.
-This strategy, while unsustainable over time, can produce faster results if and when a product or service that will produce acceptable returns is created.
+Startups that are well financed function a bit differently but will also use agency options.
+They are typically trying to develop products and services.
+They can use the agency right along with the development of their offerings.
+This strategy, while unsustainable over time, can produce faster results if and when a product or service is created.

-Both rely on social media in many of the same ways smaller businesses do, but don’t necessarily run their marketing efforts through it.
-As mentioned previously, these businesses typically have an established web presence (or at least the means to get one quickly), and use Facebook to extend their reach.
-At this level, tutorial videos, webinars, and other marketing efforts are well established and using Facebook, YouTube, Twitter, and Instagram to share their experience, their culture, and their testimony from satisfied customers.
+These businesses typically have an established web presence and use Facebook to extend their reach.
+At this level, tutorial videos, webinars, and other marketing efforts are well established.
+Using Facebook, YouTube, Twitter, and Instagram to share their experience, culture, and testimony from satisfied customers goes a long way.

 The mid-market business is a large business, make no mistake about it.
 The accepted size of mid-market businesses is over 500 workers.
 For those businesses that operate with under five, that seems a million miles away.
-The mid-market business is typically well-established and their brands are known.
-They have teams of people (internal or outsourced) that actively use analytics (business intelligence, business analytics, etc.) to develop their advertising, marketing, and public relations strategies; all of which they need.
-In the mid-market, companies use social media as they feel they need to use it rather than something they must do.
-Most businesses will have a presence on all the major social media outlets, and many of them use social media to fuel their human resources needs.
-Since their social media budgets are in the five and six figures, they can take advantage of all the services these social media companies offer for businesses.
+Mid-market businesses are well-established and their brands are well-known.
+They have teams of people that actively use analytics to develop their advertising, marketing, and public relations strategies.
+In the mid-market, companies use social media as needed rather than a constant.
+Most businesses will have a presence on all major social media outlets.
+They use social media to fuel their human resources needs.
+Their social media budgets are much larger, allowing them to take advantage of all services social media companies offer.

 What Social Media Platforms are Out There That Have Services for Businesses?

 The easy answer to this is all of them.
-These are some of the richest and most influential companies on the planet at the moment, and they got to this point because people shop.
-Whether it’s for simply brand exposure, or whether it’s used for full-on advertising, the following social media outlets work for businesses:
+Whether it’s for brand exposure or full-on advertising, the following social media outlets work for businesses:

-- Facebook - 1.6 billion daily active users - Facebook is the largest social media firm by leaps and bounds, and it also owns Facebook Messenger, WhatsApp, and Instagram.
-Facebook is currently used by over 90 percent of marketers today.
+- Facebook – 1.6 billion daily active users.
+Facebook is the largest social media firm by leaps and bounds, and it also owns Facebook Messenger, WhatsApp, and Instagram.
+It is used by over 90 percent of marketers today.

-- Twitter - 134 million “monetizeable” daily active users - Twitter is extremely popular, and can be a great way for individuals inside your business to promote content and deliver their knowledge to others.
+- Twitter – 134 million “monetizeable” daily active users.
+Twitter is extremely popular and can be a great way for individuals inside your business to deliver knowledge to others.